How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 Once the reference files exist, the task follows a defined sequence every time.

 Step 1: Log the question.
-Record the spokesperson's name, the topic, the publication, the deadline, and any special requests.
-This takes two minutes and prevents the "wait, which journalist asked this?" confusion that wastes time later.
+Spokesperson's name, topic, publication, deadline, any special requests.
+Two minutes.
+Prevents the "wait, which journalist asked this?" confusion that wastes time later.

 Step 2: Research.
-Pull the latest authoritative news and the firm's house view on the topic.
-This is the step that AI assists with, but the associate verifies.
-Look for the three to four most recent and credible sources.
+Pull the latest authoritative news and the firm's house view.
+AI assists; the associate verifies.
+Three to four recent and credible sources.
 Note the firm's stated position if one exists.

 Step 3: Past positions.
 Search for the spokesperson's previous talking points on the same or related topics.
-Check whether the firm has taken a public position before.
-If it has, the new talking points must be consistent with it.
-If the position has changed, flag that for the senior before drafting.
+The new brief must be consistent with any public position.
+If the position has changed, flag for the senior before drafting.

 Step 4: Draft against the format guide.
-The associate drafts the talking points following the style and format guide.
 Answer length, prose structure, citation rules, spokesperson voice.
 The guide removes guesswork.
 The associate is not deciding what the document should look like.
 They are following a defined standard.

 Step 5: Anti-AI pass.
 Run the draft through the anti-AI checklist.
 Find and rewrite any patterns that sound generated.
-This step takes five minutes and is the difference between output that reads like AI wrote it and output that reads like the spokesperson said it.
+Five minutes.
+The difference between output that reads like AI wrote it and output that reads like the spokesperson said it.

 Step 6: Human QA.
-Before anything goes out, a human reviews for the things AI cannot judge: key names spelled correctly, key numbers verified against source, overall read and tone.
-The senior sees the output at this step only.
+Before anything goes out, a human reviews for what AI cannot judge: key names spelled correctly, key numbers verified, overall read and tone.
+The senior sees the output here.
 Their role is approval, not editing.

 What changes after this is built